-Cerebral Palsy Attorneys in New York
+Cerebral Palsy Attorneys in Long Island, NY

 Cerebral palsy is a complex condition with a wide range of physical and cognitive symptoms.
 Although it is associated with motor function, cerebral palsy is actually a form of brain damage.
 In some cases, it results from lack of oxygen or trauma to the brain during childbirth.

 If your child was born with cerebral palsy and it may have been the result of medical negligence during prenatal care, labor or delivery, the Law Office of Cohen & Jaffe, LLP is here to help.
 We can have your case reviewed by our medical experts to determine whether you have a viable lawsuit for medical malpractice.
 Our New York cerebral palsy attorneys have more than a century of collective experience and have helped many families recover compensation for their child’s lifelong needs and challenges.

 You may be able to recover compensation for preventable cerebral palsy.
 Contact us today for a free case evaluation.
 We handle birth injury cases for families on Long Island and nearby areas including Nassau County, Suffolk County and Queens.
 Se habla español.

 Cerebral palsy is the result of damage to a baby’s brain during pregnancy, during labor and delivery, or soon after birth.
 The damage is done to areas of the brain that help to coordinate the muscles and maintain balance.
 Individuals with cerebral palsy have poor coordination and often struggle with limited mobility, muscle spasms, speech and other musculoskeletal issues.
 Each cerebral palsy birth injury case is unique.